 Notes

-- Just use the lavender flowers and buds in your scones.
-Discard any stems and leaves.
+- Lavender: Just use the lavender flowers and buds in your scones.
+Discard any stems and leaves, which don't taste good.
+And if you're swapping dried lavender for fresh buds, be sure to buy culinary-grade lavender so it isn't been sprayed with pesticides.

 Oooh the lemon and lavender go so well together!
 Such a beautiful flavor pairing. <3